 - Type 2 errors do not allow for correction of any reported dollar amounts.
 Information should be corrected for a Type 2 error, but dollar amounts submitted on this corrected return should contain zeros only.

 6. Complete Form 1096 with corrected information.

 7. Mail the corrected copy to the independent contractor, to the IRS (using the address provided with the form instructions), and any required state tax departments.

-Try our online 1099 software with a free 30-day trial.
+Try our online 1099 software with a free trial.
 Manage contractor information and pay them, anytime or anywhere.
 Print Forms 1099-MISC and 1096 on your printer.
 Pay one monthly price for unlimited use.